"What?!" Jennifer gasped. "Missing? Are you sure?"

 "Am not!"
 Birgit declared.
 "Quit being dumb boys!"

-"Kids, you know that's not appropriate," Elyse said, as she struggled to suppress a grin.
+"Kids, you know that's not appropriate," Elyse said, as she struggled to suppress a smirk.

 "Yes, Mom!"
 Matthew and Michael chimed together, though they were smirking.